midtown-ai/glossary/glossary/b.md

 # Bias

+ ~ a predisposition in favor or against something that is often considered to be unfair

  * [Statistical Bias] = The gap between the prediction and the actual value.
 Where is bias coming from?
 Issues with the data sampling?
  * [Artificial Neuron Bias] = When using bias in the connect of activation function, it is an integer that represent a threshold the weighted input should exceed to trigger the neuron.
 There is a bias at each node of the ANN.
 The node weighted input is = sum(aL . wL) + bias